JoakimSoderberg/cargo/docs/adding.md

 Example
 -------
-So let's say we want to parse a rectangle value wher the dimensions are specified by the width and height in this format: `WxH`.
+So let's say we want to parse a rectangle value where the dimensions are specified by the width and height in this format: `WxH`.
 And we want to put it                                                                                                                                                                                                                                                                                                                                  in our struct `rect_t`:

 ```c
 typedef struct rect_s